AndroidDeveloperLB/ThreePhasesBottomSheet/README.md

 Second method, of using just a NestedScrollView :

 - doesn't snap for scrolling of the bottom sheet, when it's in expanded mode. not an issue, just a missing feature.
+- pressing the back button when the bottom sheen is expaneded can cause weird UI issues.
 - might have other issues.